How to Recover Faster: 13 Ways to Optimize Your Post-Workout Recovery

 This will help flush out any remaining waste and congestion accumulated during your workout and allow important nutrients back in – decreasing the risk of next-day muscle soreness.

-An active cool down will also provide a much smoother gradient for down-regulation post-exercise than doing nothing.
-This will allowing your body to more quickly return to pre-workout physiological levels.
+An active cool-down will also provide a much smoother gradient for down-regulation post-exercise than doing nothing.
+This allows the body to more quickly return to pre-workout physiological levels.

 Time can often be the enemy of an appropriate active cool down but do what you can.
 If you can’t prioritize one immediately post-workout, try to make the rest of your day as movement-rich as possible.